Tuberculosis test

 Procedure

-- The University of Twente will make a group appointment at the GGD for international students starting in September and February.
+• The University of Twente will arrange group appointment dates at the GGD for international students starting in September and February.

-- After six months, the GGD will contact you directly at the address provided and invite you to a follow-up appointment (selected nationalities only).
+• Optional: after six months, the GGD might contact you at the e-mail address provided and invite you to a follow-up appointment (selected nationalities only).